-Before carefully read the Address Selection and Option Selection sections of this manual and configure the card according to your requirements.
+Before installing the card, carefully read the Address Selection and Option Selection chapters of this manual and configure the card according to your requirements.
 Be especially careful with address selection.
 If the addresses of two installed functions overlap you will experience unpredictable computer behavior.
-If unsure what locations are available, you can use the FINDBASE program provided on our diskette to locate blocks of available addresses.
+If unsure what locations are available, you can use the FINDBASE program provided on CD to locate blocks of available addresses.